Munyangeyoelie/Munyangeyoelie/README.md

 - 📫 How to reach me **eliemunyafrank@gmail.com**

-- 📄 Know about my experiences 5 years of experience
+- 📄 More than 8 years of experience

 # 💫 About Me:
-I am working on mobile development and CRM
+I am working on mobile development and Finance Software, Logistic softwares and Industrial software

 ## 🌐 Socials: